acumos/acumos-r-client/docs/onboarding-r-guide.rst

 #) *component.bin* the binary payload,
 #) and *component.proto* with the protobuf specs.

-Please consult R documentation page for details, use the following command in R
+Please consult R documentation page for details, use the following commandin R

 .. code-block:: bash

    help(package="acumos")
+   ?acumos::compose()

 or see the `Compose <http://www.rforge.net/doc/packages/acumos/compose.html>`_ page at RForge.